Ojasvi-Jalal/SystemDesignProject-Team2/README.md

 # SystemDesignProject-Team2

+## RasPi-SocketIO

+R&D into replacing the flask API with socketIO

 ## RasPi

 A flask HTTP server runs on the Raspberry Pi.
 Requests can be send to this HTTP server to control